Law and Practice with Foundation Year BA (Hons)

 Many students graduate and find careers in the law sector, while others continue on to further study by undertaking professional qualifications or a master’s degree in specialised subjects such as international law.

-On successful completion of the Law & Practice with Foundation Year BA (Hons), you will be able to:
+On successful completion of the Law and Practice BA (Hons), you will be able to:

 • Demonstrate understanding and knowledge of the theoretical, analytical and practical aspects of legislation and processes.